stateful/docs.runme.dev/docs/configuration/auto-save.md

 ### Storage and Accessibility

-- **Cloud Storage:** All auto-saved content is securely stored in a dedicated cell on the RunMe Cloud.
+- **Cloud Storage:** All auto-saved content is securely stored in a dedicated cell on the Runme Cloud.
 This ensures that your data is not only saved in real-time but is also accessible from any location, provided you have internet access.
 - **Data Integrity and Security:** The Auto-Save feature is designed with data integrity and security in mind.
 Your work is saved in a consistent state, reducing the risk of data loss due to unexpected interruptions.

 ![auto-save](../../static/img/runme-cloud.png)